tongong/tacker/README.md

 possible aliases to `require`.
 This is impossible and thus `require()` will be treated as special syntax.
 This implementation is thus wrong but should work for every sane usage of `require()`.

+The "conceptual module name space root" is the working directory.
+This means that required paths which are not relative are resolved from the cwd.
+For security reasons only files in the cwd can be bundled.
+This can be changed with the `-p` option.
+Input and output file name stay relative to the cwd.